anselmh/modx-boilerplate/README.md

 If you want to use a Grid system, please take the files of the "main-grid" folder.

+To create your icon-sets you can use: http://frischmilch.github.com/DPS-App-Icons-Template/

 -----------------------------------------------------------------------------------------------------------

 ## WIKI / additional INSTRUCTIONS: